-If you are interested in a very cheap way of doing this sort of thing, that can be moderately well calibrated and expected to remain so over time, and needs NO connections, try to find an ammeter, the zero center car type, that is has no terminals & the only connection is the wire passing through a rear circular clip or similar.
+If you are interested in a very cheap way of installing or connection an ammeter, that can be somewhat usefull and expected to remain so over time, and needs no connections, try to find an ammeter, the zero center car type, that is has no terminals & the only connection is the wire passing through a rear circular clip or similar.
 There are also versions that simply snap over a wire.
 This type of ammeter was used in some old cars and trucks, and is still being manufactured.
-It works by the magnetic field surrounding a wire ...any wire ....that has current flowing through it.
-You can multiply the sensitivity of the meter by looping the wire more times through/by the meter if it has the place or room to do so.
-More loops, more sensitivity.
-You can enlarge the loop in some circumstances.
-Thus a 60-0-60 meter can be made relatively useful, and you could make it far more sensitive.
-A rough idea of the ammeter sensitivity to try for when it is all connected, would be ..perhaps 25-0-25 amperes.
+It works by the magnetic field surrounding a wire ...any wire ....that has DC current flowing through it.
+You can multiply the sensitivity of this very simple metal loop meter by looping the wire more times through/by the meter if it has the loop room or a place to do so.
+More loops give more sensitivity.
+Thus a 60-0-60 meter can be made relatively useful, and you could make it more sensitive.
+A rough idea of the ammeter sensitivity to try for when it is all connected, would be ...perhaps ...
+20-0-20 amperes.

 The terminal connection type of ammeter can be connected in your Airhead in several places:

 1).
-In series connection with the smaller RED WIRE of the battery + terminal...or from the starter relay pass-through connection from the battery ...or from the ignition switch.
+In series connection with the smaller red wire at the battery + terminal (if there is such) ...or from the starter relay pass-through connection from the battery ...or from the ignition switch.

-2) In series connection with the largish red wire from the alternator diode board ...that means the LARGE spade lug on the right side of the diode board, as you face the board from the front.
+2) In series connection with the red wire from the alternator diode board ...that means the LARGE spade lug on the right side of the diode board, as you face the board from the front of the motorcycle.

-Be very careful with those types of connections. ****I caution...greatly,.... if one installs wired-in ammeters, that it CAN BE a big fire danger.
+Be very careful with wiring, mountings, & connections.
+If one installs wired-in ammeters, that CAN BE a fire danger.
 YOU MUST do things with thought, neatness, and good techniques.
-If you effectively add resistance, output can be lowered, voltage regulation made poorer, etc. In other words, you need to know what you are doing, electrically, and mechanically.
+Additionally, if you effectively add resistance, output can be lowered, voltage regulation made poorer, etc. In other words, you need to know what you are doing, electrically and mechanically.

 These are generally much pricier than the AC current clamp-on probe meters.
 The DC clamp-on

-Except for the 'only fair to good' quality of the mechanicals, in the stock and as installed by BMW, expanded-scale meter, they are reasonably reliable and fairly accurate.
-They read about 0.3 volt less than battery voltage, due to voltage drops in wiring and switches.
+The stock, as installed by BMW, expanded-scale meter, are reasonably reliable and usually accurate (as a standalone meter).
+However, as installed, they read about 0.3 volt less than battery voltage, due to voltage drops in wiring and switches.
 They tend to get old-age needle bearing problems, that is, they get sticky .... try tapping on the glass with a fingernail to prove this, as they age.
-I have seen some that had very little dampening that WERE motorcycle types...the dampening mechanism failed.
-The stock Airhead voltmeters are similar to the ones in a BMW car (and others) except that a DAMPED mechanism is used.
-That dampening averages out the needles swings ...because motorcycles vibrate and tilt ...and the dash vibrates a LOT...and the blinker (signal flashers) connections would cause a lot of dancing too.
-Do NOT use a car unit, and if you have your unit repaired, be SURE to specify the damped motorcycle movement.
+The stock Airhead voltmeters are similar to the ones in a BMW car (and others) except that a damped mechanism is used.
+That dampening averages and smooths out the needles swings ...because motorcycles vibrate and tilt ...and the dash vibrates a lot ...and the blinker (signal flashers) connections would otherwise cause a lot of swinging.
+Do not use a car voltmeter, even if it outwardly looks the same.
+If you have your unit repaired, or purchase another, be sure to specify the damped motorcycle meter.
 Most would not bother to have one repaired, they would buy another, or a digital meter.

 09/19/2012: Final edit; add QR code; change google code